-- Make on-going accurate assessments to inform their daily and weekly planning. - Moderate children's work regularly within and across year groups (at least half-termly). - Make formal, moderated assessments every half term for Reading, Writing, Maths and Science and record on Target Tracker. - Track the progress of the children over time using Target Tracker. - Assess foundation subjects at the end of each term PE, French, Art, DT, Computing, Music - Report to parents three times a year. - In the case of Y2 and Y6, administer National Curriculum Tests and Phonics Screening in Year 1. - Use effective Assessment for Learning strategies within lessons. - Give children guidance and feedback on their work so they know how to make progress - EYFS staff will complete EYFS profile for F2 pupils.
+- Make on-going accurate assessments to inform their daily and weekly planning. - Moderate children's work regularly within and across year groups (at least half-termly). - Make formal, moderated assessments every half term for Reading, Writing, Maths and Science and record on Target Tracker every term. - Track the progress of the children over time using Target Tracker. - Assess Foundation Subjects at the end of each term PE, French, Art/DT, Computing, Music, History/Geography, PHSE and RE. - Report to parents three times a year. - In the case of Y2 and Y6, administer National Curriculum Tests and Phonics Screening in Year 1. - In the case of Y4, administer the NTTC (National Times Table Check) - Use effective Assessment for Learning strategies within lessons. - Give children guidance and feedback on their work so they know how to make progress - EYFS staff will complete EYFS profile for F2 pupils.